bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

         sub-<label>[_ses-<label>][_acq-<label>][_part-<mag/phase>][_ce-<label>][_rec-<label>][_run-<index>][_mod-<suffix>]_defacemask.nii[.gz]
 ```

+The term anatomical imaging data spans a broad range of MRI applications.
+These
+applications share in common the ability to convey structural information about
+the imaged anatomy, but differ by the nature of the data they contain.
+Anatomical
+(structural) data for a participant may refer to:
+* a single standalone data set (e.g. a 3D high resolution T1-weighted image)
+* a group of images acquired for the purpose of improving contrast characteristics
+or calculating quantitative maps
+(e.g. four 3D volumes provided as an input to an MP2RAGE calculation)
+* the quantitative maps themselves (e.g. `T1map` etc.).

 #### The `run` entity

 If several scans of the same modality are acquired they MUST be indexed with a